elgw/trafo/README.md

 Features and Limitations

-- Tiny: The compiled library, `libtrafo.so` is < 50K.
+- Tiny: The compiled library, `libtrafo.so` is less than 50 kB.

-- Trees are trained in parallel using OpenMP.
+- Parallel processing: Tree construction as well as predictions can run in parallel using OpenMP.

-- Features are only sorted once.
+- Sort once: Features are only sorted once.
 Book keeping maintains this property throughout the tree constructions.

-- Nodes are split by Gini impurity or by Entropy.
+- Gini impurity or by Entropy can be used as the splitting criterion for nodes.

+- Command line interface: the binary `trafo_cli` can be used to test the library on tsv-formated data.
+The tsv parser is very limited.

 - Supports integer labels and floating point features.